carnalito80/bgnews/src/markdown/post-14.md

 metakeywords: iberian gauge, iberian gauge reprint, iron rails reprint
 metadescription: Yay!
 A reprint of the third game of the wildy hyped series Iron rails series, Iberian Gauge, is coming out on the stores in June!
 content_brief: Yay!
 A reprint of the third game of the wildy hyped series Iron rails series, Iberian Gauge, is coming out on the stores in June!
-saletext: Gamenerdz have a sweet preorder price on the Iberian Guage reprint, just 28$ instead of the normal price, 40$.
+saletext: Gamenerdz have a sweet preorder price on the Iberian Gauge reprint, just 28$ instead of the normal price, 40$.
 salelinks:
     - https://www.gamenerdz.com/iberian-gauge-preorder?aff=34
 files: 0